Differentially Private Set Union

 \section{Bounded Sensitivity implies DP (Proof of Theorem~\ref{thm:sensitivity_implies_DP_informal})}

 In this section, we will prove a formal version of Theorem~\ref{thm:sensitivity_implies_DP_informal}, i.e., if the histogram output by Algorithm~\ref{alg:meta_histogram} has bounded $\ell_p$-sensitivity (for $p\in \{1,2\}$), then by adding appropriate noise and setting an appropriate threshold, Algorithm~\ref{alg:meta} for DP set union can be made differentially private.
+Here we do not assume that the contractive update policy is symmetric unlike in Theorems~\ref{thm:policy-laplace} and \ref{thm:policy-gaussian}.
 The lower bounds on the threshold ($\rho$) that we obtain in this generality are only slightly worse compared to the corresponding bounds in Theorems~\ref{thm:policy-laplace} and \ref{thm:policy-gaussian}.

 \begin{theorem} Suppose the histogram output by Algorithm~\ref{alg:meta_histogram} has $\ell_1$-sensitivity 1.
 Then Algorithm~\ref{alg:meta} is $(\epsilon, \delta)$-$DP$ when the \textsf{Noise} distribution is $\Lap(0,\lambda)$ where $\lambda=1/\eps$ and the threshold \end{theorem} \begin{proof} Proof of Theorem~\ref{thm:sensitivity_implies_DP_Laplace} is extremely similar to the proof of Theorem~\ref{thm:policy-laplace}.
 The only place where it differs is in Equation~(\ref{eqn:union_bound_laplace}) where we bound $H_1[u]\le 1$ instead of $H_1[u]\le 1/|T|.$ \end{proof}